Venues

 Staatsoper Unter den Linden

-After completing extensive renovation work from 2010 to 2017 - right on time for the 275th anniversary of the venerable institution - the Linden Opera uniquely combines historical spatial dimensions with state-of-the-art technology and holds a top position in Europe.
+After completing essential renovation work from 2010 to 2017 – just in time for the 275th anniversary of this historic institution – the Linden Opera uniquely combines historic spatial dimensions with state-of-the-art technology, securing its position as one of the leading opera houses in Europe.

 Unter den Linden 7